Wolfrite-CK3/Easier-Realm-Management/README.md

 - Due to how it is coded, any mod that changes the Conversion Task, will be incompatibility, without a patch.
 - Due to how it is coded, any mod that changes the Promote Culture Task, will be incompatibility, without a patch.
 - Due to how it is coded, any mod that changes the Increase Control Task, will be incompatibility, without a patch.

+In general look for section marked with "# Modfied by Easier-Realm-Management".
+I place this comment above code i have added to vanilla overwriten files.
+This comment should help anybody who wish to make a patch between my mod and any other.

 ## Ironman
 Due to the changes mentioned above, it is likely that the mod does not support Ironman mode.
 The changes are small, in comparison to other mods, and doesn't alter the final result of the tasks, so in theory Ironman mode should work, but I am not 100% sure.